Coffee wastewater: General

 Water used in processing coffee leaves the coffee processing unit with high levels of pollution.
 The main component is organic matter, stemming from de-pulping and mucilage removal.
-The majority of organic material in the wastewater is highly resistant and COD values, the amount oxygen required to stabilize organic matter by using a strong oxidant, make up 80% of the pollution load, with values as high as 50 g/L. The BOD, the amount of oxygen required for the biological decomposition of organic matter under aerobic conditions at a standardized temperature and time of incubation, coming from biodegradable organic material can reach values of 20 g/L.
+The majority of organic material in the wastewater is highly resistant and COD values, the amount of oxygen required to stabilize organic matter by using a strong oxidant, make up 80% of the pollution load, with values as high as 50 g/L. The BOD, the amount of oxygen required for the biological decomposition of organic matter under aerobic conditions at a standardized temperature and time of incubation, coming from biodegradable organic material can reach values of 20 g/L.

 With a (rough) screening and removal of the pulp COD and BOD values become considerably lower.
 Values in the range of 3–5 g/L for COD and 1.5–3 g/L for BOD5 were found.
 Recorded values of 2.5 g/L for COD and 1.5 g/L for BOD5.

 A large part of the organic matter, pectins, precipitates as mucilated solids and could be taken out of the water.
 When these solids are not removed and pH values rise and an increase in COD can be observed.

 In order to optimize the anaerobic processing of the wastewater pH values should be between 6.5 and 7.5, instead of the generally present values of pH=4, which is highly acidic.
 This is obtained by adding calcium hydroxide (CaOH2) to the wastewater.
 This resulted in a regained solubility of the pectins, raising COD from an average of 3.7 g/L to an average of 12.7 g/L.

 The water is further characterised by the presence of flavonoid compounds, coming from the skin of the cherries.
 Flavonoid compounds result in dark colouration of the water at a pH=7 or higher, but they do not add to BOD or COD levels of the wastewater, nor have major environmental impacts.
 Lower levels of transparency, however, can have a negative impact on photosynthetic processes and growth and nutrient transformations by (especially) rooted water plants.
 Many efforts in olive and wine processing industries, with relatively large funds for research, have been trying to find a solution for this problem.
 Calvert mentions research done into the removal of polyphenolics and flavonoid compounds by species of wood digesting fungi (Basidiomycetes) in a submerged solution with aeration using compressed air.
 These complex processes seemed to be able to remove the colour compounds, but simplified, cheaper techniques using other types of fungi (i.e. Geotrichum, Penicillium, Aspergillus) only thrived in highly diluted wastewaters.

 Coffee wastewater is not a constant flow of water with uniform loadings of contamination.
 The processing of coffee cherries is a batch process and regarding water flows, two processes can be determined: de-pulping and fermentation/washing.